Big-B900/ENGR195_project3_team10/README.txt

 run
 $fab --prompt-for-login-password <function>
 where function is the name of the function to run on the other device

 example
 $fab --prompt-for-login-password update

+//update for hardcoded passwords

+use:
+$fab function
+ex:
+$fab update